cloud-gov/cf-byo-broker/simple-service-broker/README.md

 * A working knowledge of Cloud Foundry with experience using the [CLI](https://docs.cloudfoundry.org/cf-cli/).
 You should have familiarity with pushing apps and creating/binding service instances.
 * A Cloud Foundry account and a space to deploy apps.
 You need the `SpaceDeveloper` role in the space.
 You will only need 128M of memory available.
+* You do not need any additional IaaS resources (such as Azure or GCP)

 Before you begin, please be sure you are logged into a Cloud Foundry instance and targeted to an org and space.